 Cost of construction for proprietary fund capital assets includes all direct contract costs plus overhead costs.
 Overhead costs include direct and indirect engineering costs and interest incurred during the construction period for projects financed with bond proceeds.
 After adoption of GASB No.89, interest cost incurred before the end of a construction period is recognized as an expense in the period in which the cost is incurred.
-As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset.
+As a result, interest cost incurred before the end of a construction period before the end of a construction period set.